OR WAIT 15 SECS

 In recent years, researchers have become increasingly interested in developing therapeutic vaccines.
 Most Americans are familiar with prophylactic, or preventive vaccines, which protect an individual from infections; examples include the common pediatric vaccines as well as the flu shot.
 But therapeutic vaccines are designed instead to be administered to patients who have already acquired chronic infections, such as HIV or hepatitis.
 These therapeutic vaccines aim to enhance the immune system's ability to combat an infectious agent, such as a virus.
 Researchers are also developing therapeutic vaccines to treat a variety of cancers.

 "In this study, we wanted to look at why therapeutic vaccines are generally less effective than prophylactic vaccines," says E. John Wherry, PhD, assistant professor in Wistar's Immunology Program and lead author of the study.
-Wherry conducted the research as a postdoctoral fellow in the
+Wherry conducted the research as a postdoctoral fellow in the Emory University laboratory of Rafi Ahmed, PhD, before joining Wistar earlier this year.
+"What we found was that the T cells in the chronically infected mice responded poorly to the vaccine."

 Specifically, Wherry says, the T cells failed to proliferate, or expand in number.
 This failure to proliferate seemed to correlate with a high viral load, which suggests several directions researchers might pursue in improving response to therapeutic vaccines.